smart-brew/websocket-module/README.md

 1. Rename `config (TEMPLATE).h` to `config.hpp` with correct settings

+1. In `main.ino` create all devices and add them to device list

 1. To use ESP32 with arduino IDE follow this manual: https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html arduino.additionalUrls